Characterz

 Characterz is a 2016 American comedy film.
 The film stars Mitchel Musso.
-It was funded on Indiegogo in December 2014, and filmed in January 2015 in Celebration, Florida and released on July 12, 2016.
+It was funded on Indiegogo in December 2014, filmed in January 2015 in Celebration, Florida, and released on July 12, 2016.

 Plot

 The story begins in medias res with Tucker being arrested while in costume, and then the bulk of the rest of the story is told as a buildup to that event.

 Tucker Ostrowski recently graduated from a college in central Florida with an Associate of Arts degree, and is accepted to California Institute of the Arts, as he wants to go into music creation, animation, or theme park design.
 However, his parents recently filed for personal bankruptcy, so he cannot count on their money to pay for tuition.
 So, he needs to get a job to pay his own way, but has a criminal record because of a charge of vandalism in his teenage years.
-He just has to do community service, and expect it to be expunged from his record in two months, but the big parks in the area all do background checks.
+He just has to do community service, and expects it to be expunged from his record in two months, but the big parks in the area all do background checks.
 He looks into other jobs without success before finding that the amusement park Old Time Fun Town is hiring.

-He goes to the theme park and is accepted on the spot from Mr. Lloyd, the hiring manager, with literally no questions asked, and Tucker isn't even sure what job he has accepted at first.
-He finds he has accepted a job as a theme park mascot, Hoppy the Kangaroo, and immediately meets two-week-long veteran Jerry, a former high school mascot performer, who is working as Cap'n Jack's Parrot.
+He goes to the theme park and is accepted on the spot from Mr. Lloyd, the hiring manager, with literally no questions asked, and Tucker is not even sure what job he has accepted at first.
+He finds he will work as a theme park mascot, Hoppy the Kangaroo, and immediately meets two-week-long veteran Jerry, a former high school mascot performer, who is working as Cap'n Jack's Parrot.
 Given the low budget nature of the park, Tucker is sent out to interact with the patrons immediately.
-With no training, he finds he has to learn the job as he goes, but finds that he is enjoying the work regardless.
+With no training, he finds he has to learn the job as he goes, but finds that he enjoys the work.
 At lunchtime, Tucker meets Stu, who performs as Paws the Polar Bear.
 Tucker, Stu, and Jerry discuss park operations.
 The park general manager, Benjamin Fletcher, is a vaguely shady but oddly affable manager who knows all the employees by name.
-It's also well-known that he plays poker with some "notorious types" but Tucker is grateful for the job and thinks nothing of it.
+It is also well known that he plays poker with some "notorious types" but Tucker is grateful for the job and thinks nothing of it.

 The second day on the job, before starting work, Jerry and Tucker watch news but ignore mention of a string of daring daylight robberies where the perpetrators are "elaborately disguised."
 Jerry has to go off to advertise for the park before it opens and relieve Sam, who comes to the break room dressed as Billy the Bulldog.
 Tucker helps Sam get out of costume and is surprised to learn that Sam is short for Samantha, not Samuel as he assumed.
 Sam works part time at the park, and her other job is working at the Haven House.